8th International Workshop on the Measurement and Computation of Reacting Flows with Carbon Nanoparticles

 To review progress in experimental and numerical methods and coordinate programs to continue their advancement.

 The workshop sets new targets for each successive meeting, at which the performance of different models are compared against detailed measurements.
-Comparisons are performed in simplified flames that are carefully designed for the development and validation of numerical models, while being relevant to practical environments.
-Different types of flames, spanning laminar, turbulent and pressurised, are also linked together through fuel type, residence time regime and pressure, so that models can be validated in a greater range of conditions.
+Comparisons are performed in simplified reactors and flames that are carefully designed for the development and validation of numerical models, while being relevant to practical environments.
+Different types of flames and reactors, spanning laminar, turbulent and pressurised, are also linked together through fuel type, residence time regime and pressure, so that models can be validated in a greater range of conditions.